 Most guys are using semis with live bottom trailers, these days.

 Good stuff.
 This is definitely a new era in sugar beet harvesting around the Big Horn Basin.
 Worland has always been known for its progressive strides in the agriculture world, but this is a substantial leap!
-Not everyone is on board.
+Not everyone is on board, though.
 Self propelled diggers don't fit every situation.
 But for those farmers that want to get in a field and get out as soon as they can, they seem to fit the bill.
 Good work, Johnny and crew.
-You keep a boy's dream of playing in the dirt, alive!
+You keep a boy's passion of playing in the dirt, alive!